saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Properties in an interface need not be initialized.
 - Functions in an interface need not have a body.
 - The `open` keyword is not required on function declarations in an interface.
 This is because all properties and functions you add to an interfacemust be open implicitly, since they would serve no purpose otherwise.
 An interface outlines the `what`, and the `how` must be provided in the classes that implement it.

+### Interface
+- Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
+- Methods in interface are abstract by default.
+- Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
+- kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
+- In Java we extend a class and implement an interface.
+- from Java 8 onwards interface can have defined methdos, this allows to change interface without breaking code.

 ```kotlin